imgspc/geocache-compression/README.md

 * In particular, figure out how to reduce dimension, e.g. with clustering and dimensionality reduction techniques.
 * Use the Academy Software Foundation's DPEL and the alembic octopus for sample data

-The target is SIGGRAPH 2026.
+The target is SIGGRAPH 2026 or maybe eurographics.

+## USD

+Initial tests are with the [ALab](https://github.com/DigitalProductionExampleLibrary/ALab) project.
+Note: the script to install everything doesn't seem to work on Windows.
+Works fine on macos and likely on linux.

+Open the [Jupyter notebook](https://github.com/imgspc/geocache-compression/blob/main/src/usd-separate.ipynb) and follow the directions in the first cell.

+### Running for USD

+After following the instructions in the Jupyter notebook, you'll be in Jupyter.
+Hit Shift-enter to execute each of the cells and see what happens.

+Then play around.

+Restart the kernel when you change the code in src/embedding.

-## Building
+## Alembic

+Initial tests are with the ancient `Alembic_Octopus_Example.tgz` from the [google code downloads page](https://code.google.com/archive/p/alembic/downloads).

 First, install [Alembic 1.8.8](https://github.com/alembic/alembic) (or probably most any other version).
-I installed it in `~/projects/alembic-install` but it doesn't matter, you just have to know where you put it.
+Note: you must install it with HDF5 support, and you must install the ILM math program (which gives float16 support).
+On macos, I was able to `brew install hdf5 imath` and let the cmake files find it all.

+Then to build geocache-compression:
 ```
 export ALEMBIC_ROOT=$HOME/projects/alembic-install
 mkdir build